Ray Charles: Relationships and children

-Charles held a family luncheon for his 12 children in 2002, ten of whom attended.
-He told them he was mortally ill and $500,000 had been placed in trusts for each of the children to be paid out over the next five years.
+Charles held a family luncheon for his 12 children in 2002, 10 of whom attended.
+He told them he was terminally ill and that $500,000 had been placed in trusts for each of them, to be paid out over the next five years.

 Drug abuse and legal problems

 At 18, Charles first tried marijuana when he played in McSon Trio and was eager to try it as he thought it helped musicians create music and tap into their creativity.
 He later became addicted to heroin for seventeen years.
 Charles was first arrested in 1955, when he and his bandmates were caught backstage with loose marijuana and drug paraphernalia, including a burnt spoon, syringe, and needle.
 The arrest did not deter his drug use, which only escalated as he became more successful and made more money.

 In 1958, Charles was arrested on a Harlem street corner for possession of narcotics and equipment for administering heroin.

 Charles was arrested on a narcotics charge on November 14, 1961, while waiting in an Indiana hotel room before a performance.
 The detectives seized heroin, marijuana, and other items.
 Charles, then 31, said he had been a drug addict since the age of 16.
 The case was dismissed because of the manner in which the evidence was obtained, but Charles' situation did not improve until a few years later.

 On Halloween 1964, Charles was arrested for possession of heroin at Boston's Logan Airport.
 He decided to quit heroin and entered St. Francis Hospital in Lynwood, California, where he endured four days of cold turkey withdrawal.
 Following his self-imposed stay, he pleaded guilty to four narcotic charges.
 Prosecutors called for two years in prison and a hefty fine, but the judge listened to Charles' psychiatrist, Dr. Hacker's account of Charles' determination to get off drugs and he was sent to McLean Hospital in Belmont, Massachusetts.
 The judge offered to postpone the verdict for a year if Charles agreed to undergo regular examinations by government-appointed physicians.
 When Charles returned to court, he received a five-year suspended sentence, four years of probation, and a fine of $10,000.

 Charles responded to the saga of his drug use and reform with the songs "I Don't Need No Doctor" and "Let's Go Get Stoned" and the release of Crying Time, his first album since kicking his heroin addiction in 1966.